medusajs/medusa-starter-default/README.md

 ---

-To add seed data to your medusa store run the following command:
+To seed your medusa store run the following command:

 ```
 medusa seed -f ./data/seed.json
 ```

-This command adds seed data to your database, including a store, an administrator account, a region and a product with variants.
+This command seeds your database with some sample datal to get you started, including a store, an administrator account, a region and a product with variants.
 What the data looks like precisely you can see in the `./data/seed.json` file.

 ## Setting up your store with Docker